yewstack/yew/website/translated_docs/zh-TW/src/concepts/agents.md

 * Public - Same as Context, but runs on its own web worker.
 * Global \(WIP\)

-## Agent Communication
+## Communication between Agents and Components

 ### Bridges

-Bridges will connect to an agent and allow two way communication.
+A bridge allows bi-directional communication between an agent and a component.
+Bridges also allow agents to communicate with one another.

 ### Dispatchers

-Dispatchers are like bridges, but they can only send messages to agents.
+A dispatcher allows uni-directional communication between a component and an agent.
+A bridge allows a component to send messages to an agent.

 ## Overhead

 Agents communicate by serializing their messages using bincode\(???\).
 So there is a higher performance cost than just calling functions.
 Unless the cost of computation or the need to coordinate across arbitrary components will outweigh the cost of message passing, you should contain your logic to functions where possible.

+## Further reading
+* The [pub_sub](https://github.com/yewstack/yew/tree/master/examples/pub_sub) example shows how components can use agents to communicate with each other.